 The Gallipoli Peninsula runs in a south-westerly direction into the Aegean Sea between the Hellesport (now known as the Dardanelles) and the bay of Melas, which today is known as Saros Bay.
 At the time of the First World War, this narrow sea strait was a direct route to the Russian Empire, but was controlled by the Turkish Ottoman Empire, allied to Germany.
 In an attempt to break the deadlock on the Western Front, the Allies launched an ambitious attack on Gallipoli Peninsular on the 25th April 1915.
 They hoped that capturing the Dardanelles Straits would help supply Russia, defeat Turkey and encourage Greece and Bulgaria to join the allies in the war.
 It was an imaginative plan, but the amphibious assaults were poorly executed.
 Further landings at Sulva Bay in August 1915, led to a similar stalemate and huge losses on both sides.

-Over 131,000 men were killed during the 8 month Gallipoli Campaign.
-The Allies lost some 250,000 men, including 140,000 men through disease.
+Casualty figures vary, but some 131,000 men were killed during the eight month Gallipoli Campaign.
+A total of 489,000 Allied troops fought in the Dardanelles Campaign, including 50,000 Australians and 17,000 New Zealanders.
+The Allies lost 141,000 men through disease.
 The 56,707 men who were killed, included 12,140 ANZAC’s, 31,389 British and 9,000 French.
 Turkish casualties were estimated to be at least 280,000 with 87,000 killed.
 Gallipoli was a world event.
 Those buried there, came from Indian villages to the furthest borders of the Ottoman Empire, from Newfoundland and Africa, from the islands of the South Pacific, to the Lancashire mill towns.
+The last known survivor of Gallipoli was Alec Campbell, who died in his native Australia, in May 2002, aged 103.

-The 6th East Yorkshire Assault on Tekke Tepe Hill 8- 9th August 1915
+The 6th East Yorkshire Assault on Tekke Teppe Hill 8- 9th August 1915

 The campaign in Gallipoli had gone badly wrong since the initial attack in April 1915, when amphibious landings had taken place.
 Reinforcements for a second major attack were needed and the only troops that were available were the untried Kitchener Divisions.
 It was against this background that the second landing at Suvla Bay was planned for August 1915.
 Although the area was only lightly defended, the Suvla landing was no easy operation.
 The men had received only a few months training and had not been in combat.
 The junior officers were equally inexperienced with just a few pre-war regulars holding senior positions.
 An opposed amphibious attack is amongst the most difficult of military operations, and the use of inexperienced troops for this, was with hindsight, highly ambitious.
 The 6th East Yorkshires landed near Lala Baba, at Suvla Bay, on the 7th of August.
 Their objective was to capture Tekke Teppe, a hill about 800 feet in height, in the centre of a series of ridges disposed, roughly in the shape of a horseshoe and enclosing Suvla Bay.
 General Sir Ian Hamilton, Commander of the Mediterranean Expeditionary Force, maintained that capturing this hill was crucial to succeed at Gallipoli.